Joecstarr/thesis/sections/software/basics/se.md

 The feature V process model.
 ```

-The remainder of this section, describes each phase of our modified V model.
+The remainder of this section describes each phase of our modified V model.
 In
 each subsection, we will describe the activities that should be carried out
 during that phase, as well as an overview of what, if any, diagrams we should
 expect to be created.
 The diagrams we will discuss for each phase are